Permutations avoiding sets of patterns with long monotone subsequences: When

 \section{When $i=k$}

 The case of $i=k$ leads to a different result. \begin{theorem} For $k\geq 3$, the equality

 holds. \end{theorem}

-In this section, we will assume that the reader is familiar with the Robinson-Schensted correspondence.
+In this section, we will assume that the reader is familiar with the Robinson--Schensted correspondence.
 Readers who wish to learn about that correspondence can consult Chapter 3 of \cite{sagan} for a thorough introduction, or Section 7.1 of \cite{combperm} for a survey of some relevant facts.